Jsfain/AVR-IO/README.md

 * DOWNLOADER: AVRDUDE 6.3
 * Compiler and downloader used are available with the [AVR-Toolchain from Homebrew](https://github.com/osx-cross/homebrew-avr).

 ## Implementation
 See the source and header files for descriptions of the I/O settings, functions, and capabilities.

 ## Who may use
 Anyone

 ## How To Use
-Clone or copy the repo files, compile, and download to the AVR microcontroller.
+Copy the necessary files, compile, and download to the AVR microcontroller.

 ## License
 [GNU GPLv3](https://github.com/Jsfain/AVR-IO/blob/master/LICENSE)